Will Summer Sessions courses be delivered face-to-face or via remote instruction?

 Students who drop courses or cancel their Summer Quarter in accordance with published Summer Sessions deadlines will receive a full refund.
 At this time billing dates and payment deadlines are not expected to change.

-Since courses are transitioning to remote delivery, will I still be charged a campus-based fee?
+If courses are delivered remotely, will I still be charged a campus-based fee?

 Campus-based fees will continue to be charged as usual.
 These fees are voted in by a student referendum and fund co-curricular programs, activities, and services that directly benefit students.
 These services include, but are not limited to, counseling, advising, tutoring, student information systems, and programs.
 While instruction is being delivered remotely, the UC Santa Barbara community is working hard to provide these services to students in a virtual setting.
 To find out what virtual services are being offered during the campus closure, please visit the website of the office that provides that service.
 Students can also log into Shoreline to find out more about current services and events.
 Financial aid packages will continue to take these fees into account.